-A former student may apply for readmission by petitioning the Academic Standing Committee.
+A former student may apply for readmission by petitioning the Academic Standing Committee or Graduate Committee.
 Previously dismissed students should provide evidence, usually in the form of a transcript from another institution, of formal study and/or accomplishment.
 If possible, such work should have been done in specific areas of deficiency in the Westminster academic record.

 After dismissal, a minimum of one year should normally elapse before a student may be readmitted.
-If readmission is granted, a previously dismissed student is placed on conditional academic standing until the cumulative grade point average reaches a level of at least 2.00.
-Deadlines for petitioning for readmission are August 1 for the fall semester, January 1 for the spring semester, and May 1 for a summer term.
+If readmission is granted, a previously dismissed student is placed on conditional academic standing until the cumulative grade point average reaches a satisfactory level.
 A readmitted student is responsible for curriculum requirements in effect at the time of readmission.